FlorenciaB94/Couch-Camp/README.md

 GIVEN I am using a movie serach app
 WHEN I open the app
 THEN I will be taken to the app/website
+WHEN I click on a streaming provider platform
+THEN I am taken to the providers website
 WHEN I click the save button for the movie I want to watch THEN the movie will save to my Watch List
 WHEN I create a profile